During the lease term in Falls Church

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Falls Church.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful archive for rental investors in Falls Church
+a free source for rental investors in Falls Church

-- Before you move a tenant into your rental in Falls Church
+- Before you rent out your property in Falls Church

 - Collections and evictions